UofABioinformaticsHub/Biotech7005/Practicals/NGS_Practicals/1_NGS_Practical1.md

 The only other line in the fastq format that really needs some introduction is the quality score information.
 These  are  presented  as  single *ASCII* text characters for simple visual alignment with the sequence.
 In the ASCII text system, each character has a numeric value which we can interpret as an integer, and in this context is the quailty score for the corresponding base.
 Head to the website with a description of these at [ASCII Code table](http://en.wikipedia.org/wiki/ASCII#ASCII_printable_code_chart).

-The first 31 ASCII characters are non-printable & contain things like end-of-line marks and tab spacings, and note that the first printable character after the space (character 32) is "!"  which corresponds to the value 33.
+The first 31 ASCII characters are non-printable and contain things like end-of-line marks and tab spacings, and note that the first printable character after the space (character 32) is "!"  which corresponds to the value 33.
 In short, the values 33-47 are symbols like \!, \#, \$ etc, whereas the values 48-57 are the characters 0-9.
-Next are some more symbols (including @ for the value 64), with the upper case characters representing the values 65-90 & the lower case letters representing the values 97-122.
+Next are some more symbols (including @ for the value 64), with the upper case characters representing the values 65-90 and the lower case letters representing the values 97-122.

 ## The PHRED +33/64 Scoring System